What is Applied Gerontology?

-The concentration in applied gerontology instills a sound understanding of the processes of aging, a commitment to the pursuit of new developments and research, and a belief that the latter years of life have intrinsic value and offer potential for human fulfillment.
+Applied Gerontology aims to improve the quality of life of the aged.
+A concentration in Applied Gerontology instills a sound understanding of the processes of aging, a commitment to the pursuit of new developments and research in health sciences, and a belief that the latter years of life have intrinsic value and offer potential for human fulfillment.
 The vision, knowledge and skills of professionals who embrace this philosophy will be increasingly necessary as our global communities seek to meet the needs of their growing populations of older adults.

-Students in the interdisciplinary applied gerontology concentration may take:
+Students in the Applied Gerontology concentration may take: